Is it bad to charge your iPhone in the car? Tips for safe use

 Battery swelling

-Is it dangerous to charge via the cigarette lighter socket?
+Is it dangerous to charge from the cigarette lighter socket?

-What are the disadvantages of powering the device from the cigarette lighter socket?
+What are the disadvantages of powering from the cigarette lighter socket?

 How do I charge my iPhone in the car?